UKEODHP/system-test-tradeoff/tekton/README.md

    - Additional manifest required to run Task
    - Tests can be executed via Tekton CLI
    - Multiple tests can be run with one CLI command
-   - Pipelines can cal multiple tasks and pass arguments between them
+   - Pipelines can call multiple tasks and pass arguments between them
    - Previous task run must be deleted before rerunning it

    2/5